FREE shipping $50+ at TackleDirect

 Bimini Top:

-A retractable fabric or canopy that provides shade over the cockpit or seating area.
+A retractable fabric cover or canopy that provides shade over the cockpit or seating area.

 The lowest part of the boat's interior where water collects and is pumped out.